 Players

-The official entry list for the 2024 ATP and WTA tournaments in Brisbane has yet to be released but tournament organizers have announced that Naomi Osaka, Andy Murray, Victoria Azarenka, Holger Rune, and Grigor Dimitrov will play in the singles in 2024.
+The official entry lists for the 2024 ATP and WTA tournaments in Brisbane have now been released, with tournament organizers confirming that Rafael Nadal, Naomi Osaka, Andy Murray, Victoria Azarenka, Holger Rune, and Grigor Dimitrov will participate in the singles tournament in 2024.

-Below is a selection of players that participated in the singles back in 2019.
+Here is a list of tennis players that are expected to participate in the singles tournament in 2024.

 Men’s Singles